When is the best time to visit?

 Long, hot summers and mild winters are typical in Nice.
 January temperatures can drop to the very low temperatures.
 August averages in the 20s but it can reach 37 degrees.
 Sea breezes keep you cool, requiring a light jacket for summer evenings.

-The best time to visit Nice is from March till August when you can enjoy long daylight and warm weather.
-As it is the peak season, book your flight well in advance to get the best deal.
+The best time to take a flight to Nice is from March till August when you can enjoy long daylight and warm weather.
+As it is the peak season, book your flight to Nice well in advance to get the best deal.

 July and August are the peak season months in Nice.
 The hotels, beaches, and clubs are all crowded.
 February’s Nice Carnaval, the main winter event on the Riviera also brings in lots of visitors.
 As it is one of the largest carnivals in the world, expect a variety of unforgettable events and the crowds to match.
 Colourful parades take place day and night, a number of large floats make up carnival processions and entertainment is provided by over 1000 international musicians and dancers.
 The atmosphere in the city is buzzing, however, if you're looking for a relaxed holiday and some peace and quiet you might want to consider visiting Nice at another time.